 The relationship among the Editor-in-Chief, the Editorial Board and the Publisher is based on the principle of publishing independence.

 The Editor-in-Chief and the Editorial Board of English Literature alone are responsible for the decision to publish the articles submitted.

-Submitted articles will be sent to at least two reviewers.
+Submitted articles, after having been checked for plagiarism by means of the anti-plagiarism software Compilatio that is used by the University and is made available to us, will be sent to at least two reviewers.
 Final acceptance presumes the implementation of possible amendments, as required by the reviewers and under the supervision of the English Literature Editors.

 The English Literature Editors and Editorial Board must evaluate each submitted paper in compliance with the Journalʼs policy, i.e. exclusively on the basis of its scientific content, without discrimination of race, sex, gender, creed, ethnic origin, citizenship, or the scientific, academic and political position of the Authors.

 If the English Literature Editors and Editorial Board notice (or receive notifications of) mistakes or inaccuracies, conflict of interest or plagiarism in a published article, they will immediately warn the Author and the Publisher and will undertake the necessary actions to resolve the issue.
 If necessary, they will withdraw the article or publish a recantation.

 Authors must follow the Guidelines for Authors to be downloaded from the English Literature website.

 Authors must explicitly state that their work is original in all its parts and that the submitted paper has not been previously published, nor submitted to other journals, until the entire evaluation process is completed.
 Since no paper gets published without significant revision, earlier dissemination in conference proceedings or working papers does not preclude consideration for publication, but Authors are expected to fully disclose publication/dissemination of the material in other closely related publications, so that the overlap can be evaluated by the English Literature Editors.